PDC Premier League Darts 2019: Week 13 Betting and Odds Preview

 Cross opened up proceedings last week against Mensur Suljovic, and he will be hoping to cement his place within the top four here against Smith, who has effectively nothing to play for, but that makes the man from St Helens a dangerous opponent.

-Looking at the Match Betting, Cross is the obvious favourite to claim the two points, and he can be backed at the top price of even money (1/1) with SportingBet, while Smith is an 11/5 chance with Unibet and 888Sport.
+Looking at the Match Betting, Cross is the obvious favourite to claim the two points, and he can be backed at the top price of even money (1/1) with SportingBet, while Smith is an 11/5 chance with Unibet.
 The Draw is a 15/4 shot with Betway.

 Since October 2017, Cross has won eight of his last ten meetings with Smith, and that run of form can continue in this game.
 Even money seems reasonable value on Cross in this contest, who has lots to play for here.